-A kidnapper wrote a ransom note but is worried it will be traced back to him.
+Harold is a kidnapper who wrote a ransom note, but now he is worried it will be traced back to him through his handwriting.
 He found a magazine and wants to know if he can cut out whole words from it and use them to create an untraceable replica of his ransom note.
-The words in his note are case-sensitive and he must use whole words available in the magazine, meaning he cannot use substrings or concatenation to create the words he needs.
+The words in his note are case-sensitive and he must use only whole words available in the magazine.
+He cannot use substrings or concatenation to create the words he needs.

 Given the words in the magazine and the words in the ransom note, print Yes if he can replicate his ransom note exactly using whole words from the magazine; otherwise, print No.

-The first line contains two space-separated integers describing the respective values of (the number of words in the magazine) and (the number of words in the ransom note).
+The first line contains two space-separated integers, and , the numbers of words in the and the ..

 Each word consists of English alphabetic letters (i.e., to and to ).

 Print Yes if he can use the magazine to create an untraceable replica of his ransom note.
 Otherwise, print No.